Plain English Breakdown

 - minimum damage thresholds

-- A set level of destruction needed for an area to qualify for certain types of aid from the government.
+- A set level of destruction needed for an area to qualify for certain types of aid, as defined by federal rules.

 Limits and Unknowns